Human mission to Mars: Medical

 Some of these issues were estimated statistically in the HUMEX study.
 Ehlmann and others have reviewed political and economic concerns, as well as technological and biological feasibility aspects.
-While fuel for roundtrip travel could be a challenge, methane and oxygen can be produced using Martian H2O (preferably as water ice instead of liquid water) and atmospheric CO2 with mature technology.
+While fuel for roundtrip travel could be a challenge, methane and oxygen can be produced using Martian H2O (preferably as water ice instead of liquid water) and atmospheric CO2 with sufficiently mature technology.